 - 02/07/2013: The Douglass/O'Connell Project will sponsor a symposium on Frederick Douglass, Ireland, and Daniel O'Connell in New Bedford, Massachusetts (PDF).

-- 03/20/2012: Representatives from the Frederick Douglass Family Foundation and the Frederick Douglass/Daniel O'Connell Project to attend White House St. Patrick's Day celebration.
+- 03/20/2012: Representatives from the Frederick Douglass Family Initiatives and the Frederick Douglass/Daniel O'Connell Project to attend White House St. Patrick's Day celebration.

-- 03/06/2012: The Frederick Douglass/Daniel O'Connell Project and the Frederick Douglass Family Foundation are saddened by the passing of Representative Donald M. Payne (D-NJ).
+- 03/06/2012: The Frederick Douglass/Daniel O'Connell Project and the Frederick Douglass Family Initiatives are saddened by the passing of Representative Donald M. Payne (D-NJ).

 - 05/24/2011: Irish and African Americans changed US history

 - 05/24/2011: All parties got what they wanted despite brevity of visit

 - 5/13/2011: Relatives of Obama's hero lay wreath to O'Connell